top of page

 3. Freeze

 In this state the body freezes, including being unable to talk; feeling temporarily paralysed and dissociating.
-It is the most common reaction in sexual assault* but is poorly understood by others who often want to know why the person didn’t try to fight back or run away.
+It is the most common reaction in sexual assault* but as already mentioned is poorly understood by others who often want to know why the person didn’t try to scream or run away.
 In fact freezing demonstrates a healthy survival instinct as research** shows that people who fight or attempt to flee are more likely to sustain more physical injuries during a sexual assault.

-4. Appease This is when we become compliant to minimise confrontation and harm.
+4. Appease (also known as fawn) This is when we become compliant to minimise confrontation and harm.
 The victim might try to negotiate or do as they are told to avoid aggravating the perpetrator.
-The negotiation may include asking the perpetrator to put a condom on.
+The negotiation may include asking the perpetrator to put a condom on or trying to get to the end of the episode as quickly as possible to get it over with.
 Again, if appeasement happens then the victim can struggle to understand why they acted like this in the moment, but this in another autonomic nervous system survival response.

-Remember we do NOT get to choose which of the above four reactions we will do because our survival mode has taken over.
-You may not have reacted in the way you would have expected, particularly in sexual assault people expect themselves to go into fight or flight mode yet the most common response is to freeze.
+Remember we do NOT get to choose which of the above five reactions we will do because our survival mode has taken over.
+You may not have reacted in the way you would have expected, particularly in sexual assault people expect themselves to go into fight or flight mode yet the most common responses are to freeze, appease or flop.

 In fact, when we are out of danger the blood flow to our rational ‘thinking’ part of the brain returns to normal and begins to analyse how we behaved.
 This is why a person who has suffered from a sexual assault often starts criticising themselves for the way they responded, blaming themselves and believing incorrectly that their response encouraged the assault.
 This is exacerbated by incorrect ideas in our culture about what causes sexual assault - blaming the victim rather than the perpetrator.